Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/_index.md

 The fonts used are **Lost (Leonest)** for headings and **Effloresce** for body text.
 Some generative AI was used for illustrations in some of the games.
 Everything else---code, ideas, graphics, rules, etcetera---is entirely mine.

-I've always wanted to include more dice or otherwise "random" mechanics into my games.
-There's a reason why a huge chunk of games include such aspects.
+I've always wanted to include more dice (or general _randomizing mechanics_) into my games.
+There's a reason why a huge chunk of games includes such aspects.
+There's a reason humans invented dice a looong time ago!

 This was impossible, however, if I wanted to keep the games as accessible and easy to play as possible.
 It's just a very bad experience to cut dice from paper and glue them together.
-Similarly, I don't want to require people to have other very specific stuff at home (such as "you need 8 dice in two colors") before they can play my games.
+Similarly, I don't want to require people to have very specific objects at home (such as _you need 8 dice in two colors_) before they can play my games.

 As I wondered about these constraints and how to solve them, I realized this ingenious solution: just use _cards_ to simulate _dice rolls_.